-&lt;sup>191 For the legacy of the mortuary temple and the function of the effigy, see my "Mummy first: Statue after': Wyndham Lewis: Diffusionism, Mosaic Distinctions and the Egyptian Origins of Art", 47-73; cf. above 267.
+&lt;sup>191 For the legacy of the mortuary temple and the function of the effigy, see my "'Mummy first: Statue after': Wyndham Lewis: Diffusionism, Mosaic Distinctions and the Egyptian Origins of Art", 47-73; cf. above 267.

-&lt;sup>192 Included by Philip Chetwinde (with Pericles) in the second impression of the Third Folio but clearly not by Shakespeare.
+Folio but clearly not by Shakespeare.
 Curiously, "Printed for Philip Chetwin" is engraved on the title-page of my copy of the 1670 edition of Sandys's Relation of a Journey.
 Ailesbury's sermon dedicated to Southampton was published by Leonard Becket, who had entrepreneured the successful literary anthology, A help to discourse; or, A miscellany of merriment, which includes excerpts from Shakespeare among many others, in 1619.

-&lt;sup>193 En route to such exemplarity, however, we find Southampton still capable of flirting with Anne of Denmark; see Ann Somerset, Unnatural Murder: Poison at the Court of James I (London: Weidenfeld and Nicolson, 1997), 121.
+193 En route to such exemplarity, however, we find Southampton still capable of firting with Anne of Denmark; see Ann Somerset, Unnatural Murder: Poison at the Court of James I (London: Weidenfeld and Nicolson, 1997), 121.
 This may even explain Southampton's